 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry would argue this is a reasonable measure of rehabilitation performance.
+This metric is a measure of the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.
+Some experts would argue this is a reliable measure of a nursing home's rehabilitation services.

 Nearby Hospitals